scala/scala-lang/_posts/2023-07-17-signature-polymorphic-methods.md

 Jason Zaugg describes his initial JDK 7 implementation in [PR 4139] and shows how the resulting bytecode looks.

-See also these well-documented followups: [PR 5594] for JDK 9, [PR 9530] for JDK 11, and [PR 9930] for JDK 17.
+See also these well-documented follow ups: [PR 5594] for JDK 9, [PR 9530] for JDK 11, and [PR 9930] for JDK 17.

 [PR 4139]: https://github.com/scala/scala/pull/4139